last updated in November 2022

 Associate Professor Alexander Astrov (Department of International Relations) gave expert commentary to ORF about the possibility of the invasion of the Baltic states by Russia.
 The article was picked up by Hungarian daily Nepszava.

 PhD student Volodymyr Artiukh (Department of Sociology and Social Anthropology) published an Op-Ed in Open Democracy entitled "The Western Left doesn’t understand Putin – or the world outside the US", and gave expert commentary in Brazilian daily Folha.
 He was quoted in The Washington Post in an article about the ‘deglobalization’ of Moscow.
+He also assesses in an article written for New Age how Putin’s shock tactics – mobilization, annexation and nuclear threat – could affect the course of the war.

 PhD student Mariana Budjeryn (Department of Political Science) was quoted from her study for the Nuclear Proliferation International History Project in an article about the Budapest Memorandum and how it impacts the current crisis in Ukraine.
 The article was picked up by several other sources.